aninda20/online-learning-sentimental-analysis-webapp/README.md

     <br>
 </h3>

 <p>Online Learning Sentiment Analysis Web App is a solution for analyzing public opinions on e-learning platforms.
-This tool empowers users with real-time insights, aiding e-learning providers in making informed decisions and enhancing user engagement.
-Please note that support for third party packages like Tweepy have been changed and some visualizations may not work anymore.</p>
+This tool empowers users with real-time insights, aiding e-learning providers in making informed decisions and enhancing user engagement.</p>

 📝 Table of Contents